Philadelphia Parking Authority: On-street parking

-A vast majority of revenue for On-Street parking for PPA is generated from ticketing violations (63%) and meter parking (29%).
-Other revenue categories comprise less than 9% of PPA's On-Street parking income.
+A vast majority of revenue for on-street parking for PPA is generated from ticketing violations (63%) and meter parking (29%).
+Other revenue categories comprise less than 9% of PPA's on-street parking income.
+The PPA is also considering punishing unlawful parking in bus and bicycle lanes, as well as "Ghost Cars" without license plates.

 Booting

 A program to "boot" repeat parking violation offenders was authorized by City Council in 1983.

 Taxicabs and limousines

 The Authority was authorized by the General Assembly in July 2004 to regulate taxis and limousines operating in the city, and to adopt and enforce regulations for their operations.

 Red Light Camera Program

 The Authority has been authorized by the General Assembly to administer a pilot red light enforcement program.
 Cameras are installed at intersections with a high accident rate, and fines are imposed for motorists who run red lights.
 Notices are sent by mail to offenders, based on photos of license plates and the motorists themselves.

+Inspection Expired

+Pennsylvania law requires vehicles to display safety and emission inspection stickers, which must be renewed on an annual basis.
+As these vehicles are parked on a public street, PPA may cite otherwise legally-parked vehicles with expired inspection stickers.
+Failure to respond to these tickets may result in booting, towing, or the sale at auction of a vehicle repeatedly ticketed for an expired inspection violation.